UPDATED JANUARY 8, 2020

 How to stay calm and carry on when you receive a negative review

+How to manage the reputation of a Self Storage facility?
 Another benefit of building Citations is to positively influence the facility’s online reputation.
 This is known as reputation management, which is an SEO function, because you are optimizing your presence on search engine results to the best of your ability.

 Building citations that are under your direct control may take up valuable “real estate” in the search results.
 This allows you to have some control over the overall profile of a business online.

 Another component of reputation management is monitoring online reviews.
 Claiming and controlling business profiles on these third-party sites allows for effective response to user engagement.
+How businesses respond to both positive and negative reviews can greatly affect a user’s perception of that business.

 For businesses such as self storage (or a mom-and-pop restaurant for instance), you can imagine how important it is to – first – offer great service and take care of issues so that customers are more likely to leave a great review.
 Secondly, it’s important to assess, mitigate and respond to any negative reviews as effectively as possible.